The 2022 Annual Parish Meeting was held at 8pm on Wednesday 23rd March in the Village Hall.

 Who will chair the meeting?

-The Chairman of the Parish Council will chair the meeting or in his/her absence the Vice Chairman.
+The Chair of the Parish Council will chair the meeting or in his/her absence the Vice Chair.

 Will Parish Councillors be there?